 Environment variables: Kubernetes exposes Services through environment variables.
 You can compose environment variable or pass arguments to your commands using the values of environment variables.
 They can be used in applications to find a Service.
 Values can reference other variables using the

 Kubernetes supports declarative configuration.
-In this style, all configuration is stored in YAML or JSON configuration files using the Kubernetes’ API resource schemas as the configuration schemas.
+In this style, all configuration is stored in YAML or JSON configuration files using the Kubernetes API resource schemas.

-As an alternative to specifying application details in the deploy wizard, you can define your Replication Controllers and Services in YAML or JSON files, and upload the files to your Pods:
+As an alternative to specifying application details in the deploy wizard, you can define your application in YAML or JSON files, and upload the files using Dashboard:

-For more information, see the Kubernetes Dashboard repository.
+For more information, see the Kubernetes Dashboard project page.